When memory becomes resistance: How artists and speakers are bearing witness to the assault on Gaza

 Writer Raghu Karnad reflected on the use of the word “martyr” to describe the dead in Gaza and how as an atheist, he could still think about heaven or hell as part of this life: “It is a kind of heaven, though, to be alive...
 When I see the bombs throwing down the buildings of Gaza on top of its people, I don’t see people going to heaven – I see them being taken out of it.
 Heaven is what is lying under all that rubble.”

-Vocalist Swanand Kirkire sang his heartbreaking song O Ri Chirayya for those killed and 10-year-old Mihail Karachiwala read out an autobiographical short story written by a Palestinian child.
+Vocalist Swanand Kirkire sang a heartbreaking rendition of his song O Ri Chirayya, dedicated to those killed and 10-year-old Mihail Karachiwala read out an autobiographical short story by a Palestinian child who went out to buy a loaf of bread during the war.

 Others took the mic as well, connecting their personal histories to the violence in Gaza.
 Actor Meher Acharia-Dar recounted a speech by a Kashmiri Pandit woman who drew parallels between the struggles in her homeland to that of Palestine’s.